The brochure stated: “A holiday in Spain at a luxury villa for two."

 Daniel misreads her, again.
 “A few hours on the beach, you might feel different?” he says, attempting to lighten the frosty atmosphere.

-“We can call the police” Daniel suggests as if it is not big deal.
+“We can call the police,” Daniel suggests, as if it is not too big a deal.

 “Untouched?”
 Isabel replies, incredulously.
-“Untouched?” she says again, softly, her eyes becoming glassy with tears.
-“That … gunshot … the chicken … him standing there, parading himself …” she turns around from her case to look at the spot where the German was standing as she revisits her memory.
+“Untouched?” she says again, softly, with her eyes becoming glassy with tears.
+“That… gunshot … the chicken… him standing there, parading himself…” She turns around from her case to look at the spot where the German was standing as she revisits her memory.
 Daniel looks at the same spot but sees and feels nothing.
 Isabel turns back to Daniel.
 He gulps at the intensity of her look.

-Tears are now running down Isabel’s face.
-She looks at her husband, “Untouched” she whispers, looking for him to grasp how she feels, and then her face falls.
-Daniel cannot meet her eyes and so he starts to busily pack his own case without looking up.
+Tears are now running down her face.
+She looks at her husband, “Untouched,” she whispers, looking for him to grasp how she feels, and then her face falls.
+Daniel cannot meet her eyes and so he starts to busily pack his own case, without looking up.